PadmarajBhat/Real-Time-Analytics-on-Hadoop/ApacheKafka.md

     * Sequence of steps described:
         * start a zookeeper (with default property)
             * it is mandatory to have zookeeper for kafka because it maintains the namespace and configuration data
                * controller election:
                   * to route to available controller on failure of controllers
                * access control list of all the topics
                * membership of the cluster

+            * what is the difference between or relation between zookeper and yarn?
+               * yarn uses zookeper for resource management
+               * yarn manages the cluster nodes to maximize the utilization.
+However, zookeeper facilitates yarn for the same.
+               * zookeeper has its own cluster for its activities, yarn manages entire cluster nodes.

         * start a kafka broker ( https://kafka.apache.org/intro )
             * is comparable to that of queing system where the q can be read multiple readers (consumers) with different offset.
 Each consumers can seek at thier will.
             * retension policy IF set to 2 days then when data is published, post retention period data is delete for freeing up store space.